 Bring a Life Jacket

-Life jackets are obviously a must, not just for your dog but for young kids.
-They are very useful with dogs even if they are excellent swimmers.
+Life jackets are obviously a must, not just for your dogs but also for young kids.
+They are very useful with dogs, even if they are excellent swimmers.
 You may think your dog can handle it because you’ve seen him swim around a lake for hours.
-But keep in mind, the sea is much bigger, and it’s tougher to swim in it.
+But keep in mind, the sea is much bigger, and it’s tougher to swim in.

 Furthermore, a life jacket made for pets has handles on the sides that allow you to grab your dog if you see he is having some difficulties.
 Remember that in such situations, you should also use these side handles and never grab the dog by the collar.